gammapy/gammapy/docs/stats/fit_statistics.rst

      n_{\mathrm{off}}) = 2 (n_{\mathrm{on}} ( \log{(n_{\mathrm{on}})} - 1 ) +
      n_{\mathrm{off}} ( \log{(n_{\mathrm{off}})} - 1))

+to WStat.
 In doing so, we are computing the likelihood ratio:

 .. math::